 Large market share fluctuations during the decade of the 2000s also posed a challenge for FHA.
-Unlike a profit motivated private insurer or lender, FHA does not actively seek to maximize market share-that is not consistent with FHA's mission.
-The extreme fluctuations observed in FHA's market share since 2000, however, have given rise to questions as to FHA's appropriate role in the market.
-In particular, FHA had gone more than a decade from capturing about 10 to 15 percent of the home purchase market-the approximate share it had for many years leading up to the new millennium-down to below 5 percent during the boom years immediately preceding 2007, and rebounding to about 30 percent from mid-2008 forward.24 See exhibit III-3, which illustrates quarterly FHA market shares leading up to the crisis and in response.25
+Unlike a profit motivated private insurer or lender, FHA does not actively seek to maximize market share - that is not consistent with FHA's mission.
+However, the extreme fluctuations observed in FHA's market share since 2000 have given rise to questions as to FHA's appropriate role in the market.
+In particular, FHA had gone over a decade from capturing about 10-15 percent of the home purchase market - the approximate share it had for many years leading up to the new millennium - down to below 5 percent during the boom years immediately preceding 2007, and rebounding to around 30 percent from mid-2008 forward.
+See Exhibit III-3, which illustrates quarterly FHA market shares leading up to the crisis and in response.
+So